 Mode of instruction

 Grading rubrics will be used to assess the quality of the report and the presentation.
-The criteria are used to give references to the students, where they need to work on at least.
+The criteria are used to give references to the students.
 A higher grade is dependent on whether the SPGs can shows signs of a deep understanding of the case, mastering the used tools/literature or give sound reasoning and arguments for decisions made in each stage.

 Report: 5/6 of grade